fabvit86/check-youtube/README.md

 - enable the People API and YouTube Data API v3	through the Google API Console.

 ### Usage
-Create a .env file with the following env variables:
+Set the following env variables:
 - CLIENT_ID: The oauth2 client_id of the application
 - CLIENT_SECRET: The oauth2 client_secret of the application
-- SERVER_PORT: The server port, e.g.: 8900
+- SERVER_PORT: The server port, default to 8900
 - OAUTH_LANDING_PAGE: The oauth2 landing page, e.g.: http://localhost:8900/landing

 Running the code will start the web server.
 User should go to http://localhost:<SERVER_PORT>/login to login using Google, the server will then redirect the user to the main application page.